gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/nft-application.md

     }
     ```

-7. Let's create a state that will store the NFT's title, description, and image, and add the functions `handleInputChange` and `handleImageChange` that will update this state:
+7. Create a state that will store the NFT's title, description, and image, and add the functions `handleInputChange` and `handleImageChange` that will update this state:

     ```typescript
     import { Button, FileInput, Input } from '@gear-js/ui'